Alice Powell: Formula Renault

 Powell was born in Oxford, England.
 She learned to drive at the age of six, and started her career in karting two years later.
 In 2009, at 16, she drove in the Michelin Formula Renault UK Championship, becoming the youngest female driver in a Formula Renault race.
 Powell finished the year as runner up for the Young Star Award at the Women of the Future Awards.
 She was also awarded the British Women Racing Drivers Club GoldStars 'Elite' category Award.
 Powell set a record in the fourth round of the 2010 Formula Renault BARC Championship by becoming the first woman to win a Formula Renault race in the UK, and later in the year became the first woman to win a Formula Renault championship.
 During the 2010 season Powell's race engineer was Sarah Shaw.
 Powell and Manor returned to the Formula Renault UK championship in 2011, but failed to win a race and finished the season in 9th place in the championship.

 Powell returned to Formula Renault three years later, driving for FRD Motorsport in the International Class of the 2014 Asian Formula Renault Series.
 During the 11 race season Powell took five class victories, four of which were also outright race wins, and won the class.

 GP3 Series

-On 16 April 2012, after only two test days in the GP3 car, it was announced that Powell would drive for the Status Grand Prix team in the 2012 GP3 Series.
-On 9 September that year she finished 8th in the 2012 Monza GP3 round sprint race, and in doing so became the first female points scorer since the inception of the GP3 Series in 2010.
+On 15 June 2012, after only two test days in the GP3 car, it was announced that Powell would drive for the Status Grand Prix team in the 2012 GP3 Series.
+On 9 September that year she finished 8th in the Monza round sprint race, and in doing so became the first female points scorer since the inception of the GP3 Series in 2010.

+She returned to the series in 2013 for a one-off appearance at Yas Marina, replacing Melville McKee.
+She finished 19th in the feature race and 20th in the sprint, leaving her 31st in the overall standings.